 2. Choose a one-a-day essential fatty acid supplement as well.
 Many are not one a day.
 EFAs provide a wealth of fertility and pregnancy health benefits.
-For preconception health they support hormonal balance, cervical mucous production, ovulation, and healthy sperm production.
+For preconception health, they support hormonal balance, cervical mucus production, ovulation, and healthy sperm production.
 In pregnancy, EFAs play a critical role in the proper formation of your baby’s nervous system, brain, eyes and heart, and they may lower the risk of preeclampsia and postpartum depression.
-An easy-to-take, low-cost way to get an abundace of omega-3 EFAs is by taking Fertilica Cod Liver Oil daily, even through pregnancy.
+An easy-to-take, low-cost way to get an abundance of omega-3 EFAs is by taking Fertilica Cod Liver Oil daily, even throughout pregnancy.

 3. Look for deals!
 Supplement manufacturers and retailers often offer coupons, discounts and weekly or monthly specials (sales).

 - Scour your favorite supplement brand’s website for coupons.

 - Ask if there is a discount for purchasing more than one bottle at a time.
 The Natural Fertility Shop, for example, offers a 15% discount when you purchase 3 or more of the same select Fertilica products.

 - Watch the aisles of your health food store or co-op, sign up for their emails or talk to the wellness department staff to learn weekly discounts.

 4. Make your own fertility teas.
 While this can take a bit of research, preparation, and time up front, it’s easier to stretch a dollar by making tea yourself.
 It’s not hard, really!
 We’ll teach you how to blend a tea and measure “parts” of each herb in this video… Here are several fertility-boosting tea recipes: